XSPICE in ngspice

 • Werner Hoch has developed a ngspice optimization procedure based on the ’differential evolution’ algorithm.
 On his web page he provides a Python script containing the control flow and algorithms.

 • The ASCO optimizer by Joao Ramos, introduced the ’differential evolution’ algorithm for circuit optimization.
 An enhanced version 0.4.7.1, adding ngspice as a simulation engine, may be downloaded (including a MS Windows ngspice executable based on CVS).
 Chapt.
-23.5 of the actual manual describes the ngspice specific integration issues and examples.
-You will need ngspice-24 to run the examples.
+19.5 of the actual manual describes the ngspice specific integration issues and examples.

 Statistical circuit analysis with ngspice